 Design and Technology (D&T) KS2: How to make a structure stronger

-It is an ideal introduction to any Design and Technology unit dealing with construction.
+It is an ideal introduction to any design and technology unit dealing with construction.

-The video explores different approaches to construction and explains the features of structures that make them stronger and more resilient.
+It explores different approaches to construction and explains the features of structures that make them stronger and more resilient.

 They can also try to relate these ideas to everyday structures and objects, which will help them link theory and practice.